bhatiasiddharth/Compiler/README.md

 TODO
 =====

+- Create driver.c with command line arguments to show output for each stage
+- Refactor AST algorithm to reduce passes
+	- Check `Reltype` and `if`
+- Check parse table again
+- Error handling in parser
+- Create javascript tool for trees
 - Use linked list in tree.c
-- Create driver.c with command line arguments to show output for each stage